SafetyCulture/jwt-authentication/README.md

 ### Releasing

-* Buildkite will release the new version automatically after merging to the master;
+* Buildkite will release the new version automatically after merging to the master.
 * Use step "Publish branch to GitHub registry" to release off a dev branch.